 Setting up a sewing machine can take just as much time and effort as actual sewing.
-Between winding and installing the bobbin, threading the upper thread and needle, and setting up different presser feet, a significant portion of your time and effort is devoted to setup.
+Between winding and installing the bobbin, threading the upper thread and needle, and setting up different presser feet, a significant portion of your time and effort is devoted to set up.
 Having a machine that is a breeze to set up can make the difference between actually starting a sewing project, or putting it off because it is too much of a hassle.
 You can see the differences between setting up each machine in the chart below.

 The Brother SE400 earned the highest marks in this metric, with an 8 out of 10.
 This machine did a great job at winding the bobbin evenly and consistently, and it was a snap to install, but its standout feature is the automatic needle threader.
 The needle threader on this machine is the only one out of the bunch that can honestly be considered automatic.
 You route the thread, pull the lever on the side of the machine, and the needle is magically threaded.

+All the other machines have a drop-down hook that passes through the eye of the needle to catch the thread and pull it through and requires substantially more dexterity.
 However, the SE400 is substantially more expensive, and as a combination sewing/embroidery machine, is a little too much machine for the beginner/intermediate user.

 Buttons are a commonly used in clothing, and anyone who is interested in making garments will inevitably need to create buttonholes.
 In addition to garment construction, many other sewing projects will use buttons or buttonholes.
-Modern sewing machines can easily and quickly create buttonholes, using either a one or four step process.
+Modern sewing machines can easily and quickly create buttonholes, using either a one or four-step process.
 While each machine we tested successfully produced a buttonhole, there were significant differences between the ease of execution and the quality of the finished product.
 You can see the scores in the chart below.